Display Accessibility Tools

 Developing Shared Expectations and Goals Form (DOC)

-First Guidance Committee/Oral Subject Exam/Comprehensive Exam
+Guidance Committee/Oral Subject Exam/Comprehensive Exam

 To send out the public announcement - Send the following information to the PA Graduate Program Coordinator, Kim Crosslan, the following information 2 weeks PRIOR:

 It is also the responsibility of the graduate student to maintain their GradPlan in Campus Solutions and follow up with their committee members as needed.
 Note that the First Guidance Committee report needs to be uploaded as an annual review by the student after all signatures are obtained.
-This can be done by logging into https://student.msu.edu/, proceeding to gradplan and then annual review.
+This can be done by logging into https://student.msu.edu/, proceeding to gradplan, and then annual review.

 Physics